Solar Opposites: Merchandise

 On January 27, 2021, it was revealed at the 2021 Funko Fair that new figures based on the series would be made, which were released on June 25, 2021.
 On November 17, 2021, Hulu launched an online storefront which featured merchandise based on select shows from its service, with Solar Opposites being one of them.

-On July 22, 2022, at San Diego Comic-Con that a 192-page art book titled "The Art of Solar Opposites" will be released in early 2023 for $49.99 and will be published by Dark Horse Books.
+On July 22, 2022, an announcement was made at San Diego Comic-Con that a 192-page art book titled "The Art of Solar Opposites" would be released in early 2023 for $49.99 and will be published by Dark Horse Books.
 However, as of September 2024, the book has not been released.

 Tie-in media

 Music video

 A music video, titled "WTF is Christmas?
 (A Solar Opposites Song ft.
 Darren Criss)" and written by Tony Ferrari, was released on November 11, 2021, where Korvo tries to remember what Christmas is all about.

 Video game

 Solar Opposites were featured character players in the crossover racing game Warped Kart Racers, released to Apple Arcade in May 2022, along with characters from Family Guy, American Dad!, and King of the Hill.